kobybrack/brackebusch-website/README.md

 On the current roadmap:
 * better styling/quality of life upgrades
+  * better mobile nav bar
+  * next/previous post buttons at bottom of page
+  * other things Kiden will help me with
+  * new favicon
+* images
+* fill out home/about pages
 * unit tests...
+* paginating posts page
 * some fun pages like "favorite music/hobby right now" or equivalent
+* search posts
-* post editor (account protected)
+* post editor (password protected)
 * comments
-* accounts
+* accounts (Oauth?)
 * comment replies
 * emails for comments/comment replies
 * guest posts

 This project is a lot of fun.
-I love easy to use Vercel is
+I love how easy to use Vercel is.